Maintaining F-1 Student Status

 - Change to another non-immigrant status or pursue other immigration benefits

-Daemen College is required to notify the U.S. Department of Homeland Security in certain cases when a student fails to maintain lawful F-1 student status.
+Daemen University is required to notify the U.S. Department of Homeland Security in certain cases when a student fails to maintain lawful F-1 student status.
 For this reason, it is essential that every F-1 student complies with the following rules.
 Failure to comply for even unintentional or inadvertent reasons is not considered acceptable.

 Rules for Maintaining F-1 Student Status